ovh/docs/pages/platform/data-processing/35_HOWTO_use_object_storage/guide.en-gb.md

 Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.
 [Boto3 - the AWS SDK for Python](https://pypi.org/project/boto3/)

-Here after the code in Python that stores one basic string in S3 object.
+Find below the code in Python that stores one basic string in S3 object.

 Save it in a file called 'boto3_sample.py' or download it from this repository: [Data Processing Samples - Object Storage](https://github.com/ovh/data-processing-samples/tree/master/python_objectStorage/boto3_sample.py).